js-mickey/Obsidian-Job-Search-Vault/README.md

 ## Tips and Troubleshooting
 ### Common Issues
 Do not rename the Vault.
 If you do, the navigation buttons won't work.

+**If extensions and formatting did not load:**

+> Make sure you opened the Job_Hunt_Vault folder as a Vault.
+>
-If extensions and formatting did not load: Make sure you opened the Job_Hunt_Vault folder as a Vault.
-Make sure you trusted the extensions and are not in Restricted mode.
+> Make sure you trusted the extensions and are not in Restricted mode.

 ### Customization
-You can edit the Lists in 00 Settings > 10 Lists to suit your needs If you want to rename the Vault: After changing the Vault name: Open 00 Settings > 99 Technical > Buttons.md.
-Find and replace Job_Hunt_Vault with the new Vault name.
+You can edit the Lists in 00 Settings > 10 Lists to suit your needs.

+**If you want to rename the Vault:**
+>  After changing the Vault name, Open 00 Settings > 99 Technical > Buttons.md.
+>
+> Find and replace "Job_Hunt_Vault" with the new Vault name.

 ## Credits and License
 Text Editing script (text.js) originally authored by [Jawabiscuit](https://github.com/Jawabiscuit/obsidian-modules/tree/main)